 What was the need of using Lobster on this poster?
 The rest of the design uses a SansSerif typeface and if the idea was selling cinema as an old tradition, then they’re sending a mixed message that combines a “retro” font with modern colors and fonts.

-Used as a display font, Lobster delivers excellent results such as in the example above.
+Used as a display element, Lobster provides excellent results such as in the example above.
 Unfortunately, many people have begun to use it as a web font, working with sizes below 16 px that totally destroy the beauty of Lobster.
 What pisses me the most is that now, thanks to the @font-face property and the Google Font API, the possibilities for choosing a font are enormous, so there’s no reason for sticking with Lobster.

 Lobster has also taken control over blogs, here we can see a Lobster title that does not connect with the rest of the page made with SansSerif fonts, pixel perfect elements and lots of white areas.

 On this case the Lobster usage is great, as it was picked for making a “retro” website along with a beautiful color palette.
-This is a clear example of when and how you can use Lobster, though the upper left banner and the texts located behind the menu elements are quite small, making them hard to read.
+This is a clear example of when and how you can use Lobster, though the upper left banner and the texts behind the menu elements are quite small, making them hard to read.

 Another example of Lobster abuse, there was no need to bring Lobster into this set of clean and modern design elements.

 Finding “vintage” themes such as this one has become very common; hopefully this saturation of cyan-almond websites and Lobster titles with the same “Inner Shadow” effect over and over can invite people to look for something else and thereby stop this Lobster invasion!.